Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Discussion

-In conclusion, the 4S method offers a comprehensive strategy for the longitudinal analysis of data derived from measurement scales using innovative statistical models and providing a panel of graphical tools for interpretation.
-This approach could prove useful in multiple health contexts that leverage patient or clinical reported outcomes over time, ultimately enhancing disease knowledge.
+In conclusion, the 4S method offers a comprehensive strategy for the longitudinal analysis of data derived from COAs using innovative statistical models and various graphical tools for interpretation.
+The 4S method applies in a large variety of heath contexts with potential implications for disease understanding and management, and therapeutic research.